Prompting is Everything: The One Skill You Need to Master AI

 • What doesn't work

-And here's a really cool thing to understand: A prompt written just one time rarely does what you want all the time.
-Refining and tuning your prompts as you go is the way to get better and better results.
+Here's something worth understanding: a prompt written one time rarely does what you want every time.
+Refining and tuning your prompts as you go is how you get better results.

-You don't start out and say "I'm going to build this amazing thing that just does everything and always does what I want perfectly without me ever communicating to it."
+You don't start out and say "I'm going to build this amazing thing that does everything perfectly without me ever communicating with it."

 But if your prompt dictates: